judering/judering.github.io/live/index.md

 May 2008

 ## Up to my f-holes (2008), for cello and tape:
+- Kate Ellis performs "Up to my f-holes" for cello and tape as part of the Spike Cello Festival at the Hugh Lane gallery at noon on the 12th February 2017 [www.spikecellofest.com](http://www.spikecellofest.com)
 - Kate Ellis – AIC’s Irish Canon series.
 Kevin Barry room at the National Concert Hall on the 19th June at 20.30.
 - Kate Ellis – as part of Kaleidoscope at the Kilkenny Arts Festival, 12th August, 2013
 - Kate Ellis – As part of Love: Live Music day on the 21st June 2012, Dublin City Traffic Control Office and for broadcast on Dublin City fm.